sotheareth/angular/README.md

-#Purpose to study about angular with CardWebApi backend
+#Purpose to study about angular8 with CardWebApi backend

 # Angular7